Introduction of wild cheetahs to Indian reserves involves risks and opportunities: top South African expert | Science-Environment

 The 'African Cheetah Introduction Project in India' was conceived in 2009 but it failed to take off for over a decade.

-The plan to introduce the cheetah by November last year in Madhya Pradesh's Kuno, spread over 750 kilometers in the state's Chambal region, suffered a setback due to the COVID-19 pandemic.
+The plan to introduce the cheetah by November last year in Madhya Pradesh's Kuno, spread over 750 kilometres in the state's Chambal region, suffered a setback due to the COVID-19 pandemic.

 The Kuno national park has a good prey base for cheetahs, comprising the four-horned antelope, chinkara, nilgai, wild pig, spotted deer and sambar, according to wildlife officials.